 A guardian’s authority can be limited or quite broad.
 In a court-ordered guardianship proceeding, the judge will decide the extent of the guardian’s authority, and who the guardian will be.

 We can represent the alleged incapacitated person or the family in a guardianship proceeding and advise the court on the person best suited to act as a guardian.
-Contact us today to learn how a guardianship attorney can represent you and your family in a court-controlled guardianship process in St. Petersburg, FL & Tampa, FL.
+Contact us today to learn how we can represent you and your family in a court-controlled guardianship process in St. Petersburg and Tampa, Florida.

-Imagine it's a bright spring morning in Tampa and you are out for a bike ride down Bay Shore Boulevard.
-You are riding along, enjoying the view of Tampa Bay and the beautiful weather.
-You stay fit and are used to riding this route.
-You got a good night's sleep and are feeling great.
+Imagine it’s a bright spring morning in Tampa and you are out for a bike ride down Bay Shore Boulevard.
+You are riding along on this familiar route, enjoying the view of Tampa Bay and the beautiful weather.
+You stay fit, got a good night’s sleep, and are feeling great.

 All of a sudden, the unexpected happens.
 Somebody steps in your path.
 You swerve to avoid them but hit the balustrade.
 On the way down, you hit the back of your head on the concrete and are lying flat on your back.
 Onlookers are shocked.
 You are unresponsive.
 Someone calls 911.
-An ambulance arrives and you are taken to Tampa General Hospital, which is right down the road.
+An ambulance arrives and you are taken to Tampa General Hospital.

-You need treatment, but you cannot give consent.
+You need treatment, but cannot give consent.
 What happens?